 CoinRoc’s historical simulation data shows near-zero correlation with US equities (ρ ≈ 0.02) and low correlation with aggregate bonds (ρ ≈ 0.21).
 On paper, these numbers support a diversification argument.
 The honest application of the math requires stating the full picture: in the full 2017 through 2025 history, including two severe bear-market years, the grid composite’s geometric CAGR is negative.
 When an asset’s expected return is negative, adding it to a portfolio reduces the blended Sharpe ratio regardless of its correlation.
 The two crash years — 2018 at negative 63% and 2022 at negative 59% — compound catastrophically and overwhelm the diversification benefit.

-The FIS layer matters for this calculation specifically because it narrows return dispersion.
-The full CoinRoc three-layer system — FIS regime gating combined with selection of the highest-rated assets by grid suitability — reduces daily portfolio standard deviation by approximately 23% compared to an always-on baseline in the historical simulation data.
+The RXI layer matters for this calculation specifically because it narrows return dispersion.
+The full CoinRoc three-layer system — RXI regime gating combined with selection of the highest-rated assets by grid suitability — reduces daily portfolio standard deviation by approximately 23% compared to an always-on baseline in the historical simulation data.
 Narrowing dispersion without proportionally narrowing the income return is the definition of risk-adjusted improvement.

 Portfolio Efficient Frontier: Effect of Adding a Grid Allocation